 About Irving “Papa” Gelman

 Irving “Papa” Gelman was born in Hosht, Poland and survived the Holocaust by hiding in a hole under a barn for 16 months.
-In April 1947, Gelman immigrated to New York City with a contribution of $5.60 after sending his soon-to-be wife, Rochelle, a telegram confirming he was waiting for her.
+In April 1947, Gelman immigrated to New York City with only $5.60 after sending his soon-to-be wife Rochelle a telegram confirming he was waiting for her.
 Gelman began working in a textile business for $35 a week.
 Seven years later, Gelman established his own textile company named Domka Inc., after the Ukranian woman who saved his life by hiding him and his family on her farm.

 Submit a Candidate

-Do you know someone you’d like to submit as a potential award winner?
-Please fill out the form below and we will contact you to discuss your candidate’s qualifications.
-To ensure your nominations receive full consideration, please submit them by November 19, 2021.
+Do you know someone you would like to nominate as a potential award winner?
+To ensure your nominations receive consideration, you must submit them by October 21, 2022.